serpro69/docker-gcloud-cli/README.md

         docker run --rm -ti -u $(id -u):$(id -g) -v /etc/passwd:/etc/passwd -v $HOME/.config/gcloud:$HOME/.config/gcloud serpro69/google-cloud-cli gcloud init
 }
 ```

+## Docker Tags

+Image tags correspond to a hash of a git commit from which the given image was built.
+These tags are immutable.

+`latest` tag, on the other hand, is mutable and would rarely point to the latest commit tag. `latest` will often diverge, e.g. when the docker image is re-built to use latest version of base image, or upgrade additional components.

 ## Build and Publish